miyachi/draft-miyachi-ltv-jws/draft-miyachi-ltv-jws.md

 The `validations.certs` array within the decoded BASE64URL value of `header.ltv.signing` contains the signing certificate and certificates required for PKIX validation of the signing certificate.

-The `validations.certs` array within the decoded BASE64URL value of `header.ltv.timestamp` contains the TSA certificate and certificates required for PKIX validation of the TSA certificate associated with the RFC 3161 timestamp.
+The `validations.certs` array within the decoded BASE64URL value of `header.ltv.timestamp` contains the TSA certificate and certificates required for PKIX validation of the TSA certificate associated with the {{!RFC3161}} timestamp.

 The embedded certificate values use BASE64 encoding because they are DER-encoded ASN.1 certificate objects.

 The embedded CRL values use BASE64 encoding because they are DER-encoded ASN.1 CRL objects.

-The `tst` value contains a BASE64-encoded RFC 3161 TimeStampToken in DER format.
+The `tst` value contains a BASE64-encoded {{!RFC3161}} TimeStampToken in DER format.

 Validation information preserved in SIG-LTV MAY include certificates, CRLs, OCSP responses and other validation-related information required for Long-Term Validation.